 Frozen II has hit are screen and the new Disney Frozen II-True Friendship Game by Jumbo has hit the shops.
 We were invited to check it out and this is what we thought.

-To help make the descision easier, we were kindly gifted Disney's Frozen II - True Friendship Game for the purposes of a honest review and you can read what our reviewer Gemma and her family thought below.
+To help make the decision easier, we were kindly gifted Disney's Frozen II - True Friendship Game for the purposes of an honest review and you can read what our reviewer Gemma and her family thought below.

 Review of Disney's Frozen II - True Friendship Game

-What is in the Disney's Frozen II - True Friendship Game Box
+What is in Disney's Frozen II - True Friendship Game Box

-The characters and trees come on a cardboard sheet which need popping out and putting together, with the tree cards being attached to to the trees although this did take a bit of time to do my 7 year old daughter and 10 old son were excited to do this.
+The characters and trees come on a cardboard sheet which needs popping out and putting together, with the tree cards being attached to the trees although this did take a bit of time to do my 7-year-old daughter and 10 old son were excited to do this.
 The wind spinner also required assembly and the raised Castle image needs propping up, but these were a little more complicated and I needed to give a little helping hand.

 How To Play Disney's Frozen II - True Friendship Game